violetforest/BluetoothGattWrite/README.md

-Android BluetoothLeGatt Sample
+Android BluetoothLeGatt Write Sample
 ===================================

-This sample demonstrates how to use the Bluetooth LE Generic Attribute Profile (GATT) to transmit arbitrary data between devices.
+This sample demonstrates how to use write a value to a characteristic.

 Introduction
 ------------